gulp-cookery/gulp-ccr-postcss/README.md

 ### config.flatten

-If you are not inlining css files with [postcss-import](https://github.com/postcss/postcss-import), maybe you want to remove or replace file paths.
+If you are not inlining css files with [`postcss-import`](https://github.com/postcss/postcss-import), maybe you want to remove or replace file paths.

 ### config.sourcemaps

 Options to generate sourcemaps.
 False to disable sourcemaps; True to generate inline sourcemaps; String to generate external sourcemaps at given dest folder.

+### config.syntax

+Use a custom parser.
+Currently only supports `"scss"`, note that the [`postcss-scss`](https://github.com/postcss/postcss-scss) plugin must be installed first.

 ## Usage